omidsaraf/Stream-Analytics-Project/README.md

 - **Query Data**: Run queries in Azure Synapse to verify that the data is correctly stored and accessible.
 - **Analyze Results**: Ensure the data meets the expected format and content requirements.

+---

+Feel free to adjust the details and add any specific configurations or code snippets relevant to your project.
+This structure should help you present your project clearly and professionally on GitHub.
+If you need further assistance, just let me know!